Shaq Thompson: Buffalo Bills

+Statistics

 Personal life

 Raised in Sacramento, California, Thompson is the son of Patty, a single mother, and the youngest of four brothers.
 His older brother Syd'Quan played for the Denver Broncos.

-On October 14, 2019, Thompson announced on his Twitter account that his mother had died, just hours after the Panthers' 37-26 victory against the Tampa Bay Buccaneers in London.
+On October 14, 2019, Thompson announced on his Twitter account that his mother had died, just hours after the Panthers' 37–26 victory against the Tampa Bay Buccaneers in London.

 On November 27, 2021, along with three other players, Thompson was placed on the Panthers COVID-19 reserve list.